sheldonhull/sheldonhull.hugo/content/blog/2015-12-15-model-needs-exclusive-lock.md

 date: "2015-12-15T00:00:00Z"
 tags:
 - sql-server
-title: Model needs exclusive lock
+title: "Model needs exclusive lock"
+slug: "Model needs exclusive lock"
 ---

 Ran into an issue where a developer was trying to create a database and was denied due to no ability to obtain exclusive lock on model.
 After verifying with other blogs, I found that creating a database required exclusive lock to use model as a template for the new database creation.